DTN Midday Grain Comments 10/16 11:38

-Row crops are weaker at midday with wheat mixed.
+Row crops are holding near the daily lows at midday, wheat is mixed.

 By David Fiala

 The U.S. stock market indices are firmer with the Dow futures up 370.
 The

 interest rate products are mostly higher.
 The dollar index is 8 lower.
 Energies

 are mixed with crude down 0.15.
 Livestock trade is mixed with hogs leading.

 Precious metals are mixed with gold up 1.90.

 Corn trade is 3 to 4 cents lower overnight with trade pulling back from the

 fresh highs scored to open the week with spillover pressure from soybeans.
 More